qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

       def renderer(self):
         return self.r

-The constructor of parent :class:`QgsFeatureRenderer <qgis.core.QgsFeatureRenderer>`
-class needs a renderer name (which has to be unique among renderers).
+The constructor of the parent :class:`QgsFeatureRenderer <qgis.core.QgsFeatureRenderer>` class needs a renderer name (which has to be unique among renderers).
 The :meth:`symbolForFeature <qgis.core.QgsFeatureRenderer.symbolForFeature>` method is the one that decides what symbol will be used for a particular feature.
 :meth:`startRender <qgis.core.QgsFeatureRenderer.startRender>` and :meth:`stopRender
 <qgis.core.QgsFeatureRenderer.stopRender>` take care of initialization/finalization
 of symbol rendering.
 The :meth:`usedAttributes <qgis.core.QgsFeatureRenderer.usedAttributes>`
-method can return a list of field names that renderer expects to be present.
+method can return a list of field names that the renderer expects to be present.
-Finally, the :meth:`clone <qgis.core.QgsFeatureRenderer.clone>` function
+Finally, the :meth:`clone <qgis.core.QgsFeatureRenderer.clone>` method
 should return a copy of the renderer.

 Like with symbol layers, it is possible to attach a GUI for configuration of the renderer.
 It has to be derived from :class:`QgsRendererWidget <qgis.gui.QgsRendererWidget>`.
-The following sample code creates a button that allows user to set symbol of the first symbol
+The following sample code creates a button that allows the user to set the first symbol

 .. code-block:: python